Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

 So far we have seen that this holds for $B$ a free group with a free generating set (Proposition \ref{prop: characterization of dead ends on lamplighters over free groups}), but to our knowledge there are no other known examples.
 An answer to this question would be of interest even in the case of particular base groups, as for example $B=\Z\times \Z/2\Z$ or $B=\Z^2$.

 Another observation is that in the groups we have studied so far, the constant $M$ from the definition of the quasi-Hamiltonian property is at most $2$.
 We have not been able to find examples of a Cayley graph for which this constant is necessarily bigger.
-More generally, we ask the following. \begin{question} Given an arbitrary $n\ge 1$, does there exist a group $B$ together with a generating set $S_B$ such that $(B,S_B)$ is a quasi-Hamiltonian presentation that satisfies Definition \ref{def: qH property} with $M=n$ but not with $M=n-1$? \end{question}
+More generally, we ask the following. \begin{question} Given an arbitrary $n\ge 1$, does there exist a group $B$ together with a generating set $S_B$ such that $\cay{B}{S_B}$ satisfies Definition \ref{def: qH property} with $M=n$ but not with $M=n-1$? \end{question}